Saltee Islands: History

 The name saltee comes from the Ostmen, or Danish Vikings who settled in the baronies of Forth and Bargy sometime in the 9th and 10th centuries, meaning in the original old Norse, "salt islands".
 So called, not due to the presence of any minerals on the islands but after the salt sprays that cover the entire islands during winter storms.
 The Irish name for the islands was later adopted in the same vein.
 While there may have been earlier occupation on Great Saltee, and an Ogham stone is recorded as being found on the island, the first written record of the island dates to c.
 1177, when Hervey de Montmorency is recorded as granting the islands to Christchurch, Canterbury.
 The islands were subsequently granted to the monks of Tintern Abbey and the "two islands of Salteye" are mentioned in Tintern charters dated to 1245.
-The northeastern point of Great Saltee (closest to the mainland) was historically known known as "Abbey Point" and ruined buildings close to it sometimes associated with a "religious house".
+The northeastern point of Great Saltee (closest to the mainland) was historically known as "Abbey Point" and ruined buildings close to it sometimes associated with a "religious house".
 A nearby field is marked in some maps as "Abbey Field".

 By the 16th century, the islands had been leased by John Isham of Bryanstown.
 They were subsequently acquired by the Grogan-Morgan family of Johnstown Castle.
 Following the Battle of New Ross in 1798, the United Irishman commander, Bagenal Harvey, fled to Great Saltee.
 However, he was betrayed and arrested and executed in Wexford town.
 The Grogan-Morgans, who were in possession of the islands as of 1837, leased the islands to several families associated with nearby Kilmore Quay.
 According to A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, there were then approximately 20 inhabitants on Great Saltee and Little Saltee was "inhabited by a family consisting of three persons".
 The islands, which were largely abandoned by the early 20th century, contain a number of (mainly 19th century) ruins.